MariaDash/Client-Server-Architecture/README.md

 + It divides the message received from the session layer into segments and numbers them to make a sequence.
 + Transport layer makes sure that the message is delivered to the correct process on the destination machine.
 + It also makes sure that the entire message arrives without any error else it should be retransmitted.
+TCP protocol - packet transportation, responsible for the reliability of delivery: duplicates, checks whether they have arrived, whether they are complete, re-requests lost information, arranges packets in the correct order.
 `Internet Layer`
 An internet layer is a second layer of TCP/IP layes of the TCP/IP model.
 It is also known as a network layer.
 The main work of this layer is to send the packets from any network, and any computer still they reach the destination irrespective of the route they take.